amoilanen/js-crawler/README.md

   });
 ```

+#### Forgetting crawled urls

+By default a crawler instance will remember all the urls it ever crawled and will not crawl them again.
+In order to make it forget all the crawled urls the method `forgetCrawled` can be used.
+There is another way to solve the same problem: create a new instance of a crawler.

 #### Supported options

 * `depth` - the depth to which the links from the original page will be crawled.